 I need information about...

 A surgical breast biopsy requires an incision in the skin.
 This allows your doctor to take a large sample of tissue from the breast.
 In fact, the whole lump is often removed.
 The sample is then sent to a lab for study.

-Large core biopsy uses a hollow instrument to remove a tissue sample.
+The most common way to obtain a sample of breast tissue is with core biopsy.
+This procedure uses a hollow instrument to remove the tissue sample.
 A small incision is made in the skin.
-The hollow instrument is inserted through this incision.
-A local anesthetic will be used to numb the site.
-Before the biopsy, a guide wire may be placed to mark the breast mass.
-Often the entire mass is removed.
-Large core biopsy takes about an hour to perform.
-Due to the size of the sample removed, stitches are often needed.
+The hollow instrument is inserted through the incision.
+A local anesthetic is used to numb the site first.
+If the lump can be felt, the core biopsy can be done in the doctor's office.
+Often, the entire mass is removed.
+Core biopsy takes about an hour to perform.
+Because of the size of the sample removed, stitches are often needed to close the incision.

 Open surgical biopsy removes a tissue sample through a skin incision.
 To keep you from feeling pain during the biopsy, you are likely to be given intravenous sedation.
 This produces a light sleep.
 Your surgeon then makes one incision in your breast.
 If possible, this is done in a way that hides the scar.
 In most cases, all of the lump is removed.
 The incision is closed with stitches.
 Some stitches dissolve on their own.
 Others may need to be removed when the incision heals.